 - Chase Ink Plus (also 5x / points on office supply stores)

-- Hyatt Visa (includes two free nights anywhere and complimentary Platinum status)
+- The World of Hyatt (includes one free night and complimentary World of Hyatt Elite status)

 Yes, I have each one of these cards.
 All of them are exempt from foreign transaction fees, so I can use them abroad without any worry.